 “Seems like I did everything purfect, even taking unjust punishment fer doin’ right.”

 “Language,” Mom interjects.
-Now I had two Muller-Castles on my case.
+Now I had all the Muller-Castles on my case.
 I’m downright giddy from all the protection.

 Up on the third floor, we all sit around and go over the full story of what happened.